Anthony Joshua’s nightmare loss to Daniel Dubois leaves him with pivotal question

 This time for real, though.
 A notorious spar years ago, which Joshua concedes saw Dubois catch him with a good one, has been the source of gossip for years, with suggestions the blow was so significant it prematurely ended their time training.

-There was little doubting the intentions of both men here though.
-Dubois has routinely absorbed plenty of damage, against Joe Joyce, Filip Hrgovic and others, while Joshua has rediscovered a menacing edge under the tutelage of Ben Davison, a trainer maligned in some boxing circles, yet relentless in his ability to inspire progress and development in many fighters.
+Joshua had rediscovered a menacing edge under the tutelage of Ben Davison, a trainer maligned in some boxing circles, yet relentless in his ability to inspire progress and development in many fighters.

-Joshua, too, has experienced that after sampling the very best the sport had to offer following a number of transatlantic adventures.
-Yet it is Davison, not Robert Garcia, Derrick James or anybody else, who has helped him rediscover that spiteful side inside the ring, disposing of the overmatched Robert Helenius, Otto Wallin and former UFC heavyweight champion Francis Ngannou in quick time.
+After sampling the very best the sport had to offer, including famed trainers Robert Garcia and Derrick James, it has been Davison who has inspired that spiteful side inside the ring once more, allowing him to dispose of the overmatched Robert Helenius, Otto Wallin and former UFC heavyweight champion Francis Ngannou.

 But that side was absent here, as boxing royalty was left shocked around this famous ring.
-The legendary Roberto Duran, pound-for-pound king Terence Crawford and heavyweight stars Tyson Fury, Oleksandr Usyk were among those revelling in an event that epitomised the trajectory of the sport under the vision of Saudi Arabia.
+The legendary Roberto Duran, pound-for-pound king Terence Crawford and heavyweight stars Fury and Usyk were among those revelling in an event that epitomised the trajectory of the sport under the vision of Saudi Arabia.
 A Liam Gallagher concert served as an odd chief support to only underline that.

 Join our commenting forum